 I was curious about ways to test my inhaler.
 After consulting my RT's.
 Other than being proactive and keeping a journal of the doses or a running tally.
 There are very few ways to get an accurate determination.
 There are some does counters that can be purchased separately and fit on the canister of your MDI.
 They also rely on you remembering to turn a dial or push a button.

 Another method that is controversial for testing canister fullness is the "float method".
 This method essentially has you float your MDI canister in a water bath and depending on the position of the canister, it gives you an approximate volume and dosage.
-This method is highly variable, product-specific and not particularly accurate1.
-The preferred method is used either an external counter or a built-in.
+This method is highly variable, product-specific, and not particularly accurate.
+The preferred method is to use either an external counter or a built-in.1

 Getting to the bottom of my empty inhaler issue